dillonkearns/elm-pages/examples/docs/content/blog/extensible-markdown-parsing-in-elm.md

 So how do you get the best of both worlds?
 There are three key features that give `dillonkearns/elm-markdown` rich extensibility without actually adding to the Markdown syntax:

-- ⚙️ **Map HTML to custom Elm rendering functions** - to give you fully extensible markdown!
+- ⚙️ **Map HTML to custom Elm rendering functions** (for extensible markdown!)
-- 🎨 **Use [custom renderers](https://package.elm-lang.org/packages/dillonkearns/elm-markdown/latest/Markdown-Parser#Renderer)** - to allow users to do custom rendering using their preferred style and UI library
+- 🎨 **Use [custom renderers](https://package.elm-lang.org/packages/dillonkearns/elm-markdown/latest/Markdown-Parser#Renderer)** (for custom rendering with your preferred styles and UI library)
-- 🌳 **Give users access to the parsed Markdown Blocks before rendering** - (i.e. abstract syntax tree) allow users to inspect, transform, or extract data from the parsed Markdown before passing it on to their custom Markdown Renderer
+- 🌳 **Give users access to the parsed Markdown Blocks before rendering** (for inspecting, transforming, or extracting data from the parsed Markdown before passing it to your Markdown Renderer)

 Let's explore these three key features in more depth.